It’s Not What You Think!

 The product itself looked very much like herbal tobacco or even potpourri.
 In fact, Spice is frequently sold as potpourri, room deodorizer or incense, purporting to be an innocent product for scenting rooms and will usually have the warning, “Not for human consumption” on the packet.
 But this is simply a strategy to ward off potential legal threats.
 Consumers, through the grapevine, know perfectly well that they are buying something intended to be smoked in a joint or a bong pipe.

 Traditional smoked Spice looks like herbal tobacco, or indeed marijuana.
 It’s made from dried plant material and chopped up herbs, in a mixture of colors including beige, cream red and brown.
 Brand names include Spike and K2, the best known, but today Spice comes under many other name, including Black Mamba and Annihilation (hardly names for air fresheners).

 Today, the liquid form of synthetic marijuana is taking off, as smoking spice declines.
 The popularity of e-cigarettes, vape pens and hookah pens – especially in high schools and universities – is likely the reason behind this shift.

 It wasn’t long after the use of Spice became widespread that people started experiencing and reporting adverse side effects, including serious psychosis, and in 2008, the scientific community began to study what was actually contained in the synthetic cannabis mixtures.

 What Is Spice Made Of?

-Synthetic cannabinoids are produced as an oil or a solid, which can easily be incorporated into plant material – or any other low cost garbage which the manufacturers can get away with – to create a product which gives some kind of high.
+Synthetic cannabinoids are produced as an oil or a solid that can easily be sprayed on plant material – or any other low cost garbage which the manufacturers can get away with – to create a product that can be smoked and provide some kind of high.